How To Participate in the 2018 Striper Cup:

 - The Tournament opens at 12:01am May 1, 2018.
 All fish must be weighed in by 6:00 pm on September 16, 2018.
 A competitor must be registered in the Tournament 1 day before commencing to fish.

-- Anglers are allowed to enter and weigh only one (1) fish per week.
-For the purpose of encouraging conservation, if an angler weighs more than one fish, all fish entered by the angler that week will be disqualified.
-Fish must be at least 36 inches in length and weighed at a registered weigh station sanctioned by the tournament.
+- Weighed fish must be 36-inches or greater.
+Anglers are allowed to enter and weigh only one (1) fish per week.
+Fish must be weighed at a registered weigh station sanctioned by the tournament.
 At the time of weigh-in, the fisherman must present proper identification and provide the weigh-master with full information relating to the catch.
 By signing the weigh-in slip, the fisherman attests to all information given.

 - Participants are expected to weigh a fish in on the day it is captured, or as soon as possible the following day if the fish is caught after business hours.
 Intentionally retaining a fish to weigh in at a later date is grounds for disqualification of the participant.